 It has been 5 years since our last visit to the beautiful Val di Fassa and things have changed a bit both in the valley and as a family (we are four now rather then three!).
-Here are my top 5 highlights from our most recent trip.
+Here are my top 5 highlights from a fantastic week of family skiing in the Val di Fassa.

 Vajolet Ski School